 Sonoma State and the surrounding areas have a wide range of resources and support, for a wide variety of different interests and needs.
 Listed below are some resources you can find on or around campus.
-Please visit the Office of Diversity, Equity and Inclusion website for additional campus and community resources.

 If you're having difficulty accessing one of these resources, or need help finding something not included in this list, you can contact us for assistance!